-An unconnected node may send its first frame, but not subsequent frames, to the hub in the next unconnected polled allocation.
-If the node does not receive an acknowledgment, it may retry the first frame in the next polled allocation with a probability $P = \max(1/4, 1 - R/4)$, where R is the number of the retry, i.e., R equals 1 for the first retry, 2 for the second retry, and so on.
+An unconnected node may send its first management frame, but not subsequent frames, to the hub in the next unconnected polled allocation.
+If the node does not receive an acknowledgment, it may retry the first management frame in the next polled allocation with a probability $P = \max(1/4, 1 - R/4)$, where R is the number of the retry, i.e., R equals 1 for the first retry, 2 for the second retry, and so on.

-An unconnected node may send to a hub its first frame, or the retry thereof, before knowing the full IEEE MAC address of the hub or before receiving a beacon from the hub.
+An unconnected node may send to a hub its first management frame, or the retry thereof, before knowing the full IEEE MAC address of the hub or before receiving a beacon from the hub.
 In this case, it shall set the Recipient Address field in the frame according to the exception stated in 7.1.2.

-Once the hub receives and acknowledges the first frame sent from an unconnected node and assigns a unique Unconnected_NID to the node, it should provide polled allocations specifically addressed to this Unconnected_NID, as described in 7.5.1, until the hub has received a Connection Request frame from the node.
+After the hub receives and acknowledges the first management frame sent from an unconnected node, it should provide posted and polled allocations specifically addressed to this node, as described in 7.5.1, to facilitate the remaining unconnected exchange with the node, until the node is connected with it as indicated by reception of a Connection Assignment frame from the hub.